byuccl/ddr_rowhammer/migen-examples-tr/README.md

 ### firstMemoryAttempt.py

 This is my first attempt to use the Memory module in Migen.
 To run this, flip on the desired switches for the data (right 8 switches) and the desired switches for the address (left 8 switches).
 The center button (btnc) writes that data to the address, and turns the leds off.
 The bottom button (btnd) reads the data from the desired address (again left 8 switches) and outputs the contained data on the right 8 leds.
-See the tutorial below called 'LiteX-for-Hardware-Engineers' and the Migen user guide for a description of the signals, and run the 'memory.py' example in migen/examples for an example of how the verilog is generated.
+See the tutorial below called 'LiteX-for-Hardware-Engineers' and the Migen user guide for a description of the signals.